 Average Weather for Boating

-Virginia offers a long boating season from April through October.
+The season runs April through October.
 Summers are warm and humid, with highs in the 80s and 90s.
-Spring and fall offer cooler, breezy weather ideal for sailing and paddling.
+Spring and fall offer cooler, breezy weather well-suited for sailing and paddling.

 55+ Waterfront Communities in Virginia With Boat Access